seyilbaatyrbek/exam-solution/README.md

 ### Delete the comments

-Write a method called `DeleteComments` which can read and parse a `javascript` file.
+Write a method called `deleteComments` which can read and parse a `javascript` file.
 - It takes the path to the file as a string parameter
 - The method returns the number of the single line comments
   - By single line comments we mean the lines that starts with `//`